QuaSi-Software/Documentation/docs/resie_description_components.md

 This third value table, generated in each timestep, can then be used to determine the maximum possible PLF according to the available thermal input power from a limited thermal power source.

-All three PLF (from thermal input and ouput as well as electrical input power) are then compared and the smallest one is chosen as operating state in the current timestep.
+All three PLF (from thermal input and output as well as electrical input power) are then compared and the smallest one is chosen as operating state in the current timestep.
 If this value is smaller than the minimal allowed PLF of the heat pump \(PLF_{HP,min}\), the heat pump will not be in operation in the current timestep.

 This method avoids the need to invert polynomial functions at each timestep and is computationally more efficient.

 The definition of the part load factor curve is user-defined and differentiated into inverter and on-off heat pumps.
 The part load factor curve for inverter-driven heat pumps is based on Blervaque2015[^Blervaque2015] and Filliard2009[^Filliard2009].
 There, the curve is defined in two separate sections.
 The section below the point of maximum efficiency is a function according to the part load factor calculation in DIN EN 14825 for water-based on-off heatpumps, differing from the cited paper but according to Fuentes2019[^Fuentes2019].
 The section above the point of the maximum efficiency is approximated as straight curve.
-The definition of these curve can be done entering the cc-coefficient and the coordinates of the two points highlighed in the figure below.
+The definition of these curve can be done entering the cc-coefficient and the coordinates of the two points highlighted in the figure below.
 Here, cc is chosen as 0.95 and \(a\) is used to stretch the curve to meet the intersection point with the straight line.

 ![Input curve for part load efficiency of inverter heat pump](fig/230119_PartLoadPowerCurve_input.JPG)